Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 To learn more, contact Lisa Hirohata, program coordinator for the Group Health Transportation Assistance Program, at 206-326-2815.

-As a volunteer, you will receive extensive training in order to provide referrals for classes, support groups, meetings, and events at Group Health and in the community.
-We ask that you commit to working one-half day a week.
+As a volunteer, you will provide information about health topics, support groups, meetings, and events at Group Health and in the community; register members for classes; and assist in accessing exercise benefits.
+We ask that you commit to working one-half day a week at our Capitol Hill Campus office.

 For more information, e-mail email@example.com or call 206-326-2800.